Well done!!Play again

 Go solitaire for when you need a break.

-Pyramid is a fun and engaging solitaire variation that starts with the cards laid out in the eponymous pyramid pattern.
+This game is a solitaire variation that starts with the cards laid out in a pyramid pattern.
 The challenge for you is to get all the cards from the table on to the foundation.

 You do this by removing pairs of cards where their combined total adds up to thirteen.
-Jacks being worth 11, Queens worth 12 and Kings 13.
-Kings can simply be removed whenever you encounter them.
+Jacks are worth 11, Queens worth 12 and Kings 13.
+So Kings can simply be removed whenever you encounter them.